 Treat your dog for life – not just for Christmas

 Everyone likes a little treat every now and then - and especially now that Christmas is coming.
-Although it's tempting to give your dog scraps from the table, many popular yuletide treats can actually be dangerous for their health.
-Whilst just one leftover slice of turkey may not seem excessive, for a dog, depending on their size, this could potentially form a substantial proportion of their day’s calorie intake and affect the balance of the rest of their nutritional plan.
+Although it's tempting to give your dog scraps from the table, many popular Yuletide treats can actually be dangerous for dogs.
+In addition, whilst just one leftover slice of turkey may not seem like much to us humans, for a dog, depending on their size, this could potentially form a substantial proportion of their day’s calorie intake and affect the balance of the rest of their nutritional plan.

 Treat or not to treat?

-Some dogs are very good at begging for food and acting like they've not been fed for days!
-But all they often want is just your attention, not a portion of your festive dish.
-So try to play or go for a walk with your dog rather than sharing your meal.
-Feeding your dog table scraps not only encourages bad habits - and having your dog on the table, especially when you've got visitors can be very off-putting, but feeding human foods in general can have an adverse effect on your dog's health.
-So don't be afraid to ask well-meaning guests not to feed from the table or to give your dog the wrong kind of treats.
+Some dogs are very good at begging for food.
+But often all they need is your love and attention, not a portion of your festive dish.
+They may be just as happy with a walk or some play.
+Feeding your dog scraps from the table may encourage this begging behaviour and can be very off-putting when you have visitors.
+Feeding human foods can also have an adverse effect on your dog's health, so don't be afraid to ask well-meaning guests not to feed from the table or to give your dog the wrong kind of treats.

 Watch out for chocolate!

-There are also other treats that are highly dangerous for dogs' digestion, for example, onions, garlic and certain root vegetables contain substances that can be toxic for dogs and may cause a form of anaemia.
-It's not just the raw form of these vegetables that you should avoid feeding your dog, gravy or sauces that cover a meal may also contain these ingredients.
-You should watch out for that are harmful to dogs include grapes and their dried fruits (raisins, sultanas, currants etc), which your mince pies, christmas puddings, christmas cakes and many other festive treats may contain, which could cause acute kidney failure.
+There are also many other human foods and treats that are dangerous for dogs.
+For example, onions, garlic, leeks, shallots and other plants of the Allium family contain compounds that can cause a life-threatening form of anaemia.
+It's not just the raw form of these ingredients that you should avoid feeding your dog, gravy or sauces that cover a meal may also contain these ingredients too.
+Other foods to watch out for that are harmful to dogs include grapes and their dried fruits (raisins, sultanas, currants etc), which your mince pies, christmas puddings, christmas cakes and many other festive treats may contain, which could cause acute kidney failure.
 Another one to be mindful of is xylitol, an ingredient found in some sweets and desserts, which can cause acute liver failure.

 The right nutrition in the right amount

-Although we are often guilty of over-indulging on rich foods throughout the festive period, our pets should not follow.
-Overfeeding your dog or treating them with unhealthy snacks over Christmas will make them pile on extra pounds which can result in developing an increased risk of serious health conditions like diabetes, arthritis or heart problems.
+Although we are often guilty ourselves of over-indulging on rich foods throughout the festive period, our pets should not follow.
+Overfeeding your dog or treating them with unhealthy snacks over Christmas will lead them to pile on extra pounds.
+This is a concern because obesity has been associated with some serious health conditions including osteoarthritis, certain cancers or issues relating to breathing.

-With so many people around the house, Christmas can actually be quite stressful for dogs.
-To minimise disruption, stick to their routine and continue feeding precisely balanced nutrition like Hill's Science Plan.
-Hill's Science Plan kibbles from their daily ration as rewards is just as much of a treat, and much better for them.
-You can also reward your dog by varying the food you feed, combining wet and dry Hill’s Science Plan versions or even use different flavours if you so wish.
+With more people than usual around the house, Christmas can actually be quite stressful for dogs.
+To minimise disruption, stick to their routine and continue feeding precisely-balanced nutrition like Hill's Science Plan.
+Using some of their Hill's Science Plan kibbles from their daily ration as rewards is just as much of a treat, and much better for them.
+You can also combine the wet and dry Hill’s Science Plan versions or even use different flavours if you so wish.
 However, do consult the feeding guide for guidance on recommended daily feeding amounts and make any changes gradually.
-The Hill's Science Plan range has delicious tasting varieties that are specifically tailored to the individual needs of your dog.
-And if your dog doesn't love it, then we'll give you your money back - guaranteed!
+The Hill's Science Plan range has delicious tasting varieties that are scientifically-developed for the specific needs of healthy pets.
+And if your dog doesn't love the taste, then we'll give you your money back!